Mindfulness Based Stress Reduction (MBSR)

 Visit our NewsRheum blog for more information and pertinent articles about rheumatology.

-Cost of MSBR in Woodland Hills
+Cost of MBSR in Woodland Hills

 The cost of a mindfulness-based stress reduction program at the Comprehensive Rheumatology Center will depend on various factors.
 Each patient’s treatment plan is personalized to meet their unique needs and goals, which will ultimately determine the cost.